 PRO TIP: Your gratitude is even more impactful when the letter is from the pastor and not ‘from the church.’

-Use the statement as an opportunity to (re-)cast your vision and remind people how their gifts help achieve that vision.
+Use the statement as an opportunity to remind people how their gifts help achieve that vision.
 Their generosity got your church to where it is today – and wherever it goes tomorrow.
 This letter is an opportunity for the pastor to retell the story of the church over the past year, highlighting measurable moments of ministry impact.

-7. Did you personalize the address?
+4. Did you personalize the address?

 People want to read something with their name on it.
 Make sure you personalize each and every address you send.
 This is why we suggest using a mail merge.

 "...it will foster their passion for giving while reaffirming their belief that giving to your church is an investment in ministry. ..."